james-york/james-york.github.io/_posts/2021-05-14-podcast11-escape-english.md

 ## Content

-In this episode, hosts Adam, James, and Jonathan interview Judith Buendgens-Kosten and their students regarding their recent publication in LLP.
+In this episode, hosts Adam, James, and Jonathan interview Jules Buendgens-Kosten and their students regarding their recent publication in LLP.

 The interview format for each article or walkthrough episode is as follows: